 We all know about Wi-Fi, in our mobile, laptop everywhere Wi-Fi is supported.
-Wi-Fi is a wireless networking technology, by which we can access network or connect with other computers or mobile using a wireless medium.
+Wi-Fi is a wireless networking technology, by which we can access networks or connect with other computers or mobile using a wireless medium.
 In Wi-Fi, data are transferred over radio frequencies in a circular range.

-All the modern laptops and mobiles are capable of use both the bandwidths, it depends on the Wi-Fi adapter which is inside the device to catch the Wi-Fi signal.
+All the modern laptops and mobiles are capable of using both bandwidths, it depends on the Wi-Fi adapter which is inside the device to catch the Wi-Fi signal.
 2.4 GHz is the default bandwidth supported by all the devices.
-2.4 GHz can cover a big range of areas to spread Wi-Fi signal but the frequency is low, so in simple words, the speed of the internet is less and 5 GHz bandwidth is for a lower range of area but the frequency is high so the speed is very high.
+2.4 GHz can cover a big range of areas to spread the Wi-Fi signal but the frequency is low, so in simple words, the speed of the internet is less and 5 GHz bandwidth is for a lower range of area but the frequency is high so the speed is very high.

 Let’s say, if there is an internet connection of 60 MB/s bandwidth, then for 2.4 GHz bandwidth, it provides approx 30 to 45 MB/s of bandwidth connection and for 5 GHz bandwidth, it provides approx 50 to 57 MB/s bandwidth.